vanjungthawng/README-Generator/README.md

 ## Description

 This apps uses the Inquirer node package to prompt questions in order to generate a README file for GitHub repositories.
+For user testing purpose I change README.md to READMee.md.

 ## Table of Contents